bartandrews/infinite_cylinder/README.rst

 Multiple batches
 ----------------

-A **batch** is defined as a set of 3 **flows** such that {phi_flow, Ly_flow, V_flow}.
+A **batch** is defined as a set of 4 **flows** such that {phi_flow, Ly_flow, V_flow, U_flow}.
 Sometimes, it may be more efficient to schedule multiple batches simultaneously, each with a different set of parameters.
 Currently, the code is configured to schedule up to 3 batches at once.
 In order to schedule multiple batches, you need to follow these steps:

 1) Start the run e.g. ``./run_hydra 3 1 2`` to start a hydra run with 3 simultaneously scheduled batches.
 The possible command-line arguments are [1, 2, 3].
 (There is no specific order of flows within a batch.)